Express & Star

-The Express & Star is a regional evening newspaper in Britain.
-Founded in 1889, it is based in Wolverhampton, England, and covers the West Midlands county and Staffordshire.
+The Express & Star is a regional daily newspaper and website in Britain.
+Founded in 1874, it is based in Wolverhampton, England, and covers the West Midlands county and Staffordshire.

 The newspaper features a mixture of regional and national news and has a strong following for its sports coverage of association football, particularly local teams Wolverhampton Wanderers, Walsall, and West Bromwich Albion.
-It is one of the few independent newspapers still operating in the UK, having been under the continuous ownership of the Graham family almost since its inception.
+It was one of the few independent newspapers still operating in the UK, having been under the continuous ownership of the Graham family almost since its inception.
 It is owned by the Midland News Association (MNA), which also owns the Shropshire Star newspaper.
+MNA and MNA Digital were sold to the news publishing group National World in 2023 and co-incided with the sale of the offices in Queen Street to developers.
+National World is now known as Iconic Media Group owned by the Denmark family.

 History

 The origins of the Express & Star lie in the Evening Star – a liberal newspaper founded in Wolverhampton in 1880 as a rival to the existing conservative Evening Express, itself founded in 1874.
 In 1882 the Star was bought by wealthy Scottish-American philanthropist Andrew Carnegie, encouraged by his friend and fellow Dunfermline-born liberal (and by then prominent Wolverhampton councillor) Thomas Graham.

 The combination of Carnegie's finance and Graham's organisational ability saw the paper flourish and within two years the Star had taken over the Express under the editorship of another Dunfermline native, editor Andrew Meikle.
 The combined newspaper adopted its current name in 1889.

 Carnegie severed his links with the paper and its parent company the Midland News Association in 1902, leaving Graham in full control until his death in 1909.
 The following decades saw a steady expansion under Graham's descendants, with the paper's influence spreading out from its native Wolverhampton to cover the entire Black Country.
 An office in Birmingham was opened and later closed.

 The 21st century saw a drop in circulation and advertising revenues, in common with most other newspapers, leading to the company shedding around 50 jobs through a voluntary redundancy scheme in April 2006, with further cuts announced in January 2007.
 Printing plants in West Bromwich, Wolverhampton and Ketley, Telford were closed in 2009, 2011 and 2021.
 The Express & Star is printed by Newsquest at their Deeside office.